Machado hits slam and 2-run shot as Orioles beat Rays 9-4

 UP NEXT

 Rays: Chris Archer (2-2, 5.32 ERA) will start the opener of Saturday's single-admission doubleheader.
-Banda (4-2 in seven starts with Triple-A Durham) could start Game 2.
+Matt Andriese (0-1, 3.92 in 11 games) will make his second start of the season in Game 2.

-Orioles: Former Rays ace Alex Cobb (0-4, 7.61) tries to right his rocky debut season with Baltimore in the second game Saturday.
-Showalter did not name his starter for Game 1.
+Orioles: RHP David Hess (2-0, 2.12 at Triple-A Norfolk) will make his major league debut in Game 1.
+Former Rays ace Alex Cobb (0-4, 7.61) tries to right his rocky debut season with Baltimore in the second game.

 More AP baseball: https://apnews.com/tag/MLBbaseball